 Simon lived life in an unusual, unique way.
-He didn’t watch television, nor did he listen to the radio or paid attention to the newspapers’ headlines.
-"First, a lot of what’s in the paper today was in the paper yesterday," Simon claimed.
+He didn’t watch television, nor did he listen to the radio or pay attention to newspapers’ headlines.
+"First, a lot of what’s in the paper today was in the paper yesterday," Simon said.
 "Second, most of the things that are in the papers today that weren’t yesterday I can predict, at least in general terms."

 Convinced that the unconventional path was the right one, Simon wanted to step into an unexplored, less advanced field of scientific research.
-He made his move into social sciences, creating a basis for forthcoming advancements in research into decision-making processes.
-Simon countered the two traditional key assumptions: future predictions and clear knowledge about alternatives.
-He stated that people aren’t awfully good at predicting the future and that they have great difficulties comparing their own preferences.
+He made his move into social sciences, creating a basis for forthcoming advancements in research into decision making processes.
+Simon stated that people aren’t awfully good at predicting the future and that they have great difficulties comparing their own preferences.

 Do we need a change in the economic methodology?

 Underlining that economic theory and methodology needed a change, Simon focused his research on challenging existing presumptions.
 "For every problem, one has a theory, a way of addressing the problem," Simon pointed out.
 "Unfortunately, for many of the important problems in life, there’s a bad theory."

 “Before you can have mathematical structures in a science, you have to have data, you have to understand the phenomenon," he said.
 "Before biology became modern molecular biology, with exact knowledge of genes and of chemistry, many people had to go out and collect countless plants to find out how they were put together.
 We haven’t done that yet in the social sciences."

 He warned, inspired and motivated scientists to approach problem solving in a new way – by starting to collect as much data as possible.